 Cancer Center, you have the advantage of meeting with your entire medical team in a single visit.
 Your team will also meet regularly to review your health and treatment options and ensure you receive the best possible care for your needs.

 Beginning with your first appointment, our nurses will walk you through the entire treatment process, making sure you know what to expect and where to find helpful resources, such as counseling, nutrition advice, or palliative care.
 In addition, each

 patient has a personal social worker to provide extra support and guidance.

 Prostate cancer treatment by disease risk

 Depending on how much the cancer has spread, you may have one treatment or a combination of treatments.
-Treatment depends largely on the estimated risk and Gleason score, but other factors, such as your age and overall health, are always considered
+Treatment depends largely on the estimated risk and Gleason score, but other factors, such as your age and overall health, are always considered before

 For nearly all cases of non-recurrent prostate cancer, active surveillance will be included as part of your treatment before and/or after additional treatments.